LinkedInAttic/naarad/README.md

 </code></pre>

 ## System metrics using sar ##
-Neelix supports various `sar` metrics, each one as its own metric.
+Naarad supports various `sar` metrics, each one as its own metric.
 Supported metrics and the corresponding command needed to collect them are listed here:

 * SAR-cpuusage using command: `sar -u ALL 1`
 * SAR-device using command: `sar -d 1`